alexwlchan/alexwlchan.net/src/_drafts/my-favourite-websites.md

 <video controls loop poster="/images/2025/bookmarks/circadium_loop.png" src="/images/2025/bookmarks/circadium_loop.mp4" class="screenshot" style="width: 600px;"></video>

-This effect is very subtle, because the appearance is set based on the time you loaded the page, and it doesn't change after that.
+This effect is very subtle, because the appearance is set based on the time you loaded the page, and doesn't change after that.
 Unless you reload the same page repeatedly, you may even not notice the background is changing.

 This is the sort of creativity I love about sites like Tumblr and LiveJournal, where users can *really* customise the appearance of their sites -- not just pick a profile picture and a tint colour.